Is Now the Right Time to Invest in Japanese ETFs? Let’s explore

 This fund replicates the investment returns of the Morningstar Japan Target Market Exposure Index.
 It includes 368 farms.
 The fund’s assets under management are $ 5.12 billion, while its expense ratio stands at 0.19%.

 This fund replicates the investment returns of the WisdomTree Japan SmallCap Dividend Index.
 It consists of 766 farms.
-The fund’s assets under management are $ 239.9 million and the expense ratio is 0.58% (read: The new prime minister and Buffett’s Bet Booster Japan ETFs?).
+The fund’s managed assets are $ 239.9 million and the expense ratio is 0.58% (read: Will New Prime Minister & Buffett’s Bet Boost Japanese ETFs?).

 The fund replicates the performance of the FTSE Japan Capped index.
 It includes 503 farms.
 The fund’s assets under management are $ 446.2 million and the expense ratio is 0.09%.